wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-how-to-attach-disk.md

 	![Create new device](./media/virtual-machines-linux-how-to-attach-disk/DiskPartition.png)

 5. When prompted, type **p** to make the partition the primary partition, type **1** to make it the first partition, and then type enter to accept the default value for the cylinder.
+On some systems, it can show the default values of the first and the last sectors, instead of the cylinder.
+You can choose to accept these defaults.

 	![Create partition](./media/virtual-machines-linux-how-to-attach-disk/DiskCylinder.png)